MainTitleHeader

 SUMMARY

 Chapters 51 and 51A of the Dallas City Code determine parking areas’ location, design, and how much off-street parking must exist per land use.
 These regulations impact housing affordability, economic development potential, environmental resiliency, safety, and walkability in Dallas.
-Amendments are being considered which would shift the approach from one-size-fits-all numerical requirements to a framework prioritizing context-sensitive travel demand management, multi-modal transportation options, and well-designed parking facilities.
+Amendments were being considered which would shift the approach from one-size-fits-all numerical requirements to a framework prioritizing context-sensitive travel demand management, multi-modal transportation options, and well-designed parking facilities.

-This study does not include on-street parking and loading, which is addressed in the Department of Transportation & Public Work's recently-adopted On-Street Parking & Curb Management Policy.
+Parking Reform does not include on-street parking and loading, which is addressed in the Department of Transportation & Public Work's recently-adopted On-Street Parking & Curb Management Policy.

 WHERE ARE WE NOW?

-• On May 7, 2025, City Council Briefed
+• On May 7, 2025, City Council briefed on Parking Reform.

 • On May 5, 2025, City Council Economic Development Committee reconsidered the item and made motions with recommendations for City Council to consider.
 Summary of the EDC Recommendations.